Tuesday, October 30, 2018

 The CryptO'pinion?

-Rubicon is great fun but doesn't break the mould and is also stupidly hard at times, especially on levels two and three.
-Also, the gameplay is pretty much the same regardless of the beautifully designed environments.
-Having said all that, I really love this quirky platformer with its freakish enemies and huge monsters - levels six and seven are my favourites.
+Rubicon is fantastic but doesn't break the mould with any originality.
+It's stupidly difficult at times, especially on levels two and three.
+Having said all that, it's another Torvak the Warrior - a game I love to play regularly.
+I love the action this freakishly weird platform offers - levels six and seven are my favourites.

-Yup, Rubicon is far from perfect but it's still bucket loads of fun and is definitely worth your time playing.
+Rubicon is far from perfect but it's still bucketloads of fun and definitely worth your time playing.

-If you fancy going shirtless and flexing those rippling muscles before taking on the mutated hoard then you have a good choice: grab either the floppies or one of these versions for your hard drive: 8BitChip or D-Bug.
+If you fancy going shirtless and flexing your rippling muscles before taking on the hoard then you have this choice: grab either the floppies or one of these versions for a hard drive: 8BitChip or D-Bug.

 The final level has us battling Aliens, Facehuggers, giant eggs, and even the queen herself!!